The heat modulated infinite dimensional Heston model and its numerical approximation

 Therefore, by Lemma~\ref{lem:noise-kernel}, it suffices to note that $I_{H^{\sigma, \alpha}(\R) \hookrightarrow B^0_{\infty,1}(\R)} \in \gamma(H^{\sigma, \alpha}(\R),B^0_{\infty,1}(\R))$.
 This follows from~\cite[(2.2)]{KL19} if it holds that $(n^{-1/2} \epsilon_n(I_{H^{\sigma, \alpha}(\R)) \hookrightarrow L^\infty(\R)}))_{n=1}^\infty \in \ell^1$.
 Using~\cite[Theorem~4.2]{HT94}, \eqref{eq:operator-norm-property} and~\eqref{eq:multiplicative-property}, we see that $\epsilon_n(I_{H^{\sigma, \alpha}(\R) \hookrightarrow L^\infty(\R)})$ is bounded by a constant times $n^{-\sigma}$ if $\sigma - 1/2 < 2\alpha$, by $n^{-2\alpha-1/2} (1+\log(n))$ if $\sigma - 1/2 > 2\alpha$ and by $(n/(1+\log(n)))^{-\sigma}$ if $2\alpha = \sigma - 1/2$.
 From this the result follows. \end{proof}

-\begin{remark} For the weight in Proposition~\ref{prop:noise-kernel}, possible choices include $w = w_{-\alpha}$ with $\alpha > 1/4$ (or a rescaling thereof) or smooth bump functions.
+\begin{remark} For the weight in Theorem~\ref{thm:noise-kernel}, possible choices include $w = w_{-\alpha}$ with $\alpha > 1/4$ (or a rescaling thereof) or smooth bump functions.
 For the stationary kernel $q_s$, one might choose it to be a Mat\'ern kernel.
 This class includes exponential kernels as special cases and is defined by

 for $x \in \R$.
 Here $K_\nu$ is the modified Bessel function of the second kind with order $\nu > 0$ and $\Gamma$ is the Gamma function.
 It is scaled by the positive parameters, the variance $\zeta$ and the correlation length $\mu$.
-The assumption on $q_s$ in Proposition~\ref{prop:noise-kernel} holds with $\sigma = \nu + 1/2$, see, e.g., \cite[Example~6.8]{LPS14}.
-The exponential kernel is obtained with $\nu = 1/2$. \end{remark}

-\begin{remark} Since we are mainly interested in Wiener processes on the half-space $\R^+$, we restricted ourselves to this case.
-Proposition~\ref{prop:noise-kernel} holds true also in $\R^d$, with the bounds on $\sigma$ and $\alpha$ replaced by dimension-dependent constants.
+The assumption on $q_s$ in Theorem~\ref{thm:noise-kernel} holds with $\sigma = \nu + 1/2$, see, e.g., \cite[Example~6.8]{LPS14}.
+The exponential kernel is obtained with $\nu = 1/2$. \end{remark} \begin{remark} Since we are mainly interested in Wiener processes on the half-space $\R^+$, we restricted ourselves to this case.
+Theorem~\ref{thm:noise-kernel} can be seen to hold true also in $\R^d$, with the bounds on $\sigma$ and $\alpha$ replaced by dimension-dependent constants.
 Moreover, if the application at hand calls for genuinely non-stationary kernels, H\"older conditions could be analyzed using similar techniques. \end{remark}